wnameless/json-base/README.md

 	JsonValueBase val = new JacksonJsonValue(jsonNode);
 	...
 }

-// Or you can accept the minimal-json JsonValue and wrap it by MinimalJsonValue within your library public void  acceptMinimalJsonVal(JsonValue jsonValue) {
-	JsonValueBase val = new MinimalJsonValue(jsonValue);
-	...
-}
 ```

 ## Important
-Althought this labrary privides wrappers for Gson, Jackson and minimal-json, you should  include the JSON impletation library you used in your dependencies.
+Althought this labrary privides wrappers for Gson and Jackson, you still need to include the JSON implementation library which you are using in your dependencies.

 ## JSON data common interfaces
 ### JsonValueBase